 Admissions Requirements for LUCOM

-Here at LUCOM, we receive thousands of applications, and we offer interviews to the most competitive applicants.
+Here at Liberty University College of Osteopathic Medicine (LUCOM), we receive thousands of applications, and we offer interviews to the most competitive applicants.
 Success in medical school is highly dependent on academic ability, but LUCOM also looks for men and women of strong character and motivation.

 As an applicant, you should demonstrate a humanitarian, service mentality consistent with the mission LUCOM.
 This should be demonstrated by your involvement in outreach and service events.
 And your personal values should be compatible with the Christian mission and environment of Liberty University.

-Applicants who meet the minimum requirements below and who demonstrate the ability to advance the mission, vision, and goals of LUCOM will be offered a secondary application.
-From there, we will determine whether to offer you an interview.
+Applicants who meet the minimum requirements below and who demonstrate the ability to advance the mission, vision, and goals of LUCOM will be offered an opportunity to interview.

 Learn More About LUCOM